Exclusive to Vedic Management Centre by U. Mahesh Prabhu

 In Rajaneeti, Manas is the collective mind of those in administration or Rajyam.

 The objective of Rajyam is to sustain Dharma (also understood as greater good).
-To sustain Dharma, it is important to achieve specific objectives (as set forth as Mantra) and a sound strategy (or Tantra) from time to time.
+For supporting Dharma, it is vital to achieving specific goals (as set forth as Mantra) and a sound strategy (or Tantra) from time to time.
 Therefore, without Mantra and Tantra, there can be no Rajyam.

-Rajyam is essentially led by a Raja or king or ruler assisted by Mantri (minister or counselor) and Tantri (strategist(s)).
+Rajyam is to be led by a Raja or king (or ruler) assisted by Mantri (minister or counselor) and Tantri (strategist(s)).
 There’s also a fourth player, who’s often invisible yet commands the respect of all the three – the Rajaguru.